Letting Go of Labels…

 To you, parents who are frustrated with the lack of progress in mainstream treatments and feel there must be something more that can be done to help your precious child, I say, “Yes, you are right!”

-To those parents that have felt the pain ripple through their bodies as they heard some doctor, some expert, tell them that their child will never walk, see, read, speak, learn, never develop normally, I say, “Don’t believe that nonsense!
-Trust your instincts.
-There is Hope.”
+To those parents that have felt the pain ripple through their bodies as they heard some doctor, some expert, tell them that their child will never walk, see, read, speak, learn, never develop normally, I say:

-The Institutes for the Achievement of Human Potential have been teaching parents how to make their brain-injured kids well for 60 years now.
-Their program isn’t easy.
+Glenn Doman's paradigm-challenging work has helped parents make their brain-injured kids well for 60 years now.
+The program isn’t easy.
 It’s a lot of hard work.
 But it’s not as hard as living with a brain-injured kid that isn’t getting better.
-Take a peek at their results: www.iahp.org/results/
+Take a peek at their results here.

 You know, I had a wonderful pediatrician caution me once, regarding this program we were doing that he was politely skeptical about.
 “Everything that is effective, everything that really works,” he told me, “finds its way into the mainstream.”